Rice mill: Hulling

 The dried paddy is cleaned again and destoned by a pre-cleaning machine.

 After this second cleaning step, the paddy is moved to a rice huller, also known as a dehusker or sheller.
 The outer covering of the paddy, the husk is removed here and is used as a fuel for the boiler.
 If the finished product will be sold as brown rice, the product is moved directly to the sorting and packing steps from here.

 For white rice, the whole rice is collected from the sheller and moved on to the whitener.
 Here, the film coat on the rice, which is called bran is removed from the rice and the bran is collected separately.
 The whitening process is done by a whitener.

 The whitened rice is polished by a silky rice polisher.
 The polished rice is destoned again by a destoner and the broken rice is separated by a length grader.

 Color sorting

 The polished full-grain rice is sorted in a colour sorter which removes black rice, yellow rice, and white belly.
 Then, the rice is moved to the packing section.

 Packing

 The processed rice is then packed in woven sacks and is ready to be sold in the market.

-Market overview

-The global market for rice milling machines has grown in response to increasing demand for efficient rice processing, particularly in regions with high rice consumption and mechanization.
-According to industry research by Consegic Business Intelligence, ongoing investments in modern milling technology and capacity expansion are influencing the adoption of advanced rice milling equipment.